 Learn more about using keyboard shortcuts in WordPress.

 When viewing your site with the admin panel opened in another browser tab / window WordPress by default shows the floating toolbar on top of the page as shown below.

 Disable the option “Show Toolbar when viewing site” to remove this toolbar.

 Username is the login id which needs to be provided while creating WordPress installation.
 Since WordPress does not allow changing the username in the frontend, provide correct username during installation process.
 It is recommended to avoid using names like admin, mod, etc,. due to security reasons.

 Though username change is not possible in the frontend still you can change the display name of the author in the published site by using “Display name publicly as” field to set an appropriate name.
 The name set here will be displayed in the published site as an author name.
 In order to add a public name you first need to add nick name and then select the same from the public name drop down menu.

 6. About Yourself Section

-Biographical info section is for filling short details about yourself which is generally shown under “About the Author” section in the published site.
+Biographical info section is for filling short details about yourself which is generally shown under “About the Author” section on the published site.

-You can also reset your WordPress login password in user profile.
+You can also reset your WordPress login password in user profile page.